railslove/roadtrip/README.md

-  -d, --domain=domain  custom domain for cloudfront -n, --name=name      name of the project --[no-]https         set up the site with https
+  -d, --domain=domain  custom domain for cloudfront -n, --name=name      name of the project --[no-]https         set up the site with https --verbose            turn on verbose output

 DESCRIPTION
   Creates a distribution and connects it to the S3 bucket of the site.
 If the distribution already exists, the configuration will be updated.
   It looks for a matching certificate in the Certificate Manager.
 If no Certificate is found, it exits with an error.
 ```